thereal-cc/CHIP8-EMU/README.md

 ## Installation

-Follow These steps to install and run the Emulator:
+Once SDL3 is installed on your system, follow these steps to install and run the Emulator:

 ```bash
 git clone